jtilson/PSOCI/README.md

 to the Columbus Suite of computational codes in that many iof the same shared libraries and data structures are used and interchangable.

-The PSOCI model is a relativistic, conventional CI, ab initio model, that buils orbital-based determinants from double-group symetry adapted basis orbitals, and performed 1+2 excitations from that space.
+The PSOCI model is a relativistic, conventional CI, ab initio model, that builds orbital-based determinants from double-group symmetry adapted basis orbitals.
+In typical usage, a Full-CI in the valence space is specified followed by 1+2 excitations.
+The single excitations provide a reasonable energy values for spin-orbit fine splittings.

 The code is useful in detailed theoretical analysis of complex bonding situations such as encountered in Heavy Transition metal, Lanthanide or Actinide containing molecules.